The Bylaws of The San Francisco Young Democrats

 The excessive absences of an officer or board member at properly noticed meetings of the Full Board shall create a vacancy in his or her office, as determined by the Co-Presidents.
 At the close of the second consecutive meeting in which a board member has not submitted a written excuse for absence or submitted an officer’s report, his or her office shall be declared vacant via dereliction of duty.
 When personal, academic or professional obligations prevent an officer’s board attendance, an officer may submit a written note and an officer’s report prior to the next meeting, directed to the Co-Presidents or Secretary as a sufficient excuse for absence.

-ARTICLE V: STANDING COMMITTEES
+ARTICLE IV: STANDING COMMITTEES

 A. The Political Action Committee